mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

- Linked Data and the Semantic Web
+# Linked Data and the Semantic Web

 Tim Berners Lee, James Hendler, and Ora Lassila wrote in 2001 an article for Scientific American where they introduced the term Semantic Web.
 Here I do not capitalize semantic web and use the similar term linked data somewhat interchangeably with semantic web.

+I assume that you read the section [RDF Data Using the "rdflib" Library](#rdflibintro) in the last chapter.

 In the same way that the web allows links between related web pages, linked data supports linking associated data on the web together.
 I view linked data as a relatively simple way to specify relationships between data sources on the web while the semantic web has a much larger vision: the semantic web has the potential to be the entirety of human knowledge represented as data on the web in a form that software agents can work with to answer questions, perform research, and to infer new data from existing data.